mylesmaxie0/mylesmaxie0/README.md

 # Hi, I'm Myles

-Sophomore Computing student with a strong interest in Information Technology, systems support, and networking.
+Computing student with a strong interest in Information Technology, systems support, and networking.
 Familiar with troubleshooting, basic networking concepts, and operating systems through coursework and hands-on practice.
 Seeking an IT internship to gain real-world experience and contribute to technical support and infrastructure teams.

 **Computing Major at the University of West Georgia**